 5. Anglesey Sea Salt – distinct!

-Many of these delicious foods are often found on our menus in The Bull.
+Many of these are often found on our menus at Coach.

-You can also buy them in the Anglesey Farmers Markets, Tredici’s Deli opposite The Bull or in Hootons Homegrown Farm Shop.
+You can also buy them at the Anglesey Farmers Markets, Tredici’s Deli opposite The Bull or in Hooton's Homegrown Farm Shop.

 This farm shop works in food metres, not miles.
 Hooton’s grow their own fruit and vegetables and rear their own livestock which are carefully prepared on site.
 Their extra fresh produce is then sold in their farm shops and used to create mouth-watering dishes.

 You can also pick your own strawberries, blackcurrants, rhubarb, peas and broad beans.

-Welsh food festivals are a mouth-watering day out but one of the best is in our very own Beaumaris:
+Welsh food festivals are a mouth-watering day out but one of the best takes place right here in Beaumaris.